3pillarlabs/hailstorm-sdk/README.md

 From version ``5.0.0`` onwards, each release consists of three files:

-- docker-compose.yml
+- hailstorm-web/docker-compose.yml
-- docker-compose-cli.yml
+- hailstorm-cli/docker-compose.yml
-- Makefile
+- hailstorm-cli/Makefile

 The release is a tar+gz file.
 Unpack to any directory on your filesystem.